ak6129/PUI2016_ak6129/HW8_ak6129/Review_iw453.md

 assign ['sugars'] to y-axis. if it's hard to fit names of cereals to x-axis then assign color for each cereals and attache a legend to the plot.
 Change title of the plot and captions of x and y axis.
 I don't see any reason to use 'plt.subplots()' in the code.
+I saved the plot as png (prints creen) for this review.